Reigraph Research

 Total Bonferroni Survivors: 18 out of 96

 Expected by chance: 4.8.
-We got 18 — clearly real signal.
-But when you look at which tests survived, a sharp pattern emerges.
+We obtained 18 — indicating clearly detectable signal.
+However, when observing which tests survived, a sharp pattern emerges.

 StockSurvivorsBest Cohen’s dSignal Direction